6,409 views

 • Take a breath, enjoy the accomplishment, let it sink in.

-• Take the pressure off and realize that either way you will have a once in a lifetime experience at a prestigious institution.
+• Take the pressure off and realize that either way, you will have a once-in-a-lifetime experience at a prestigious institution.

-• Spend time talking to alumni who you admire and learn what they liked about their experience.
+• Spend time talking to alumni whom you admire and learn what they liked about their experience.
 Truthfully assess how visiting the school/talking to alumni/other admits/any other data points fit your list of what you want and value in your MBA experience.

 • Pick from the heart.